 First, the updated policy language would require transplant programs to submit additional documentation only when the explant pathology form does not show evidence of HCC or treatment of HCC.
 This change reflects the fact that a liver recipient can have no evidence of HCC at the time of transplant due to previous treatment for HCC.
-Therefore, this change restricts the submission of additional documentation to only those cases where it is not evident that the candidate had HCC and better limits Committee review to those transplant programs that need additional oversight.
+Therefore, this change restricts the submission of additional documentation to only those cases where it is not evident that the candidate had HCC and better limits Committee review to those cases where additional oversight is warranted.